Code of Conduct

-Iowa Code Section 261E.2 and Sections 487(a)(25) and 487(e) of the Higher Education Act of 1965, as amended, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
-Officers, employees, trustees and agents-including the alumni association, booster club and other organizations associated with Central College agree to the provisions of this Code of Conduct and will refrain from:
+Iowa Code Section 261F.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration and enforcement of a code of conduct governing educational loan activities.
+Our officers, employees, trustees and agents, including the alumni association, booster club, and other organizations associated with Central College, agree to the provisions of this Code of Conduct and will refrain from:

 - Accepting fees or other benefits in exchange for endorsing a lender or the lender’s loan products.

-A comprehensive Code of Conduct detailing permissible and impermissible activities has been provided to all Central College officers, employees and agents affiliated with this college and can be downloaded here (PDF).
+A comprehensive Code of Conduct (PDF) detailing permissible and impermissible activities has been provided to all of our officers, employees and agents.